martincostello/benchmarks-demo/README.md

 `BenchmarkDotNet.Artifacts` directory in the root of the repository.
 These results are then published to another repository, [martincostello/benchmarks][benchmark-repo], by the [benchmarkdotnet-results-publisher] action.

-The results are then viewable in the [GitHub Pages site][benchmark-site] that consumes the data to view trends over time.
+The results are then viewable in [a GitHub Pages site][benchmark-site] deployed from that repository that consumes the data to view trends over time.

 ## Feedback